Lemon bar: Nutrition information

 Krusteaz "Meyer Lemon bars" box mix lists 140 calories as prepared in one serving, a 2-inch bar.
 There are also 3 grams of fat, 26 grams of carbohydrates, 20 grams of sugar, 90 milligrams of sodium, and less than 1 gram of protein in a prepared box of Krusteaz "Meyer Lemon bars."
 Nutrition information will vary by recipe.

 Baking

-Lemon bars, as well as many other dessert bars are typically baked in the oven in a 9x13 inch baking pan.
-Baking pans can be made out of many different materials, and the material suggested may vary by recipe.
+Lemon bars, as well as many other dessert bars are typically baked in the oven in a 9×13 inch baking pan.

 The bars are baked in two steps.
 First, the crust is baked part of the way to ensure that it will not combine with the lemon curd and can support it.
 Second, the curd is added on top of the crust and the bars are baked the rest of the way.
 Lemon bars are baked at a temperature below 400 °F to avoid over-baking.

 There are also options for lemon bar box-mix.

 Serving

 After the bars are baked and have cooled, they can be cut into squares or triangles.
-They can also be dusted with confectioners sugar, whatever the consumers preference might be.
+They can also be dusted with confectioners sugar to cater for consumer preferences.